Mithilesh1609/Unwrapping-the-COVID-19-genome/README.md

 - First Question comes to our mind is **what is genome?**
   - [Genomes](https://en.wikipedia.org/wiki/Genome) are considered to be **genetic material of any organism**.
 It consists of **[DNA](https://en.wikipedia.org/wiki/DNA)(or [RNA](https://en.wikipedia.org/wiki/RNA))** which in turn can be considered as the **blueprints of any organism's origin.**
+  - let's see how the genome look  like:

  ![](image/genome.png)